luiswirth/bsc-thesis/src/matter/mesh.typ

 The edge lengths of a simplex and the metric tensor on it both fully define the geometry uniquely @regge.
-These two geometry representations are completly equivalent.
+These two geometry representations are completely equivalent.
 This means one can be derived from the other.